-There’s a lot of jargon around marketing funnels, and recently about motions and flywheels.
+There’s a lot of jargon around marketing funnels, motions, and flywheels.
 Here’s what you should know.

 4 min. read